List of Coronation Street characters introduced in 2012: Ruby Dobbs

-In December 2018, Fiz and Hope moved to a specialist unit in Birmingham to deal with Hope's bad behaviour, with Tyrone and Ruby staying back home along with Tyrone's grandmother Evelyn Plummer (Maureen Lipman) who had recently moved in with them.
+In December 2018, Fiz and Hope moved to a specialist unit in Birmingham to deal with Hope's bad behaviour, with Tyrone and Ruby staying back home along with Tyrone's maternal grandmother Evelyn Plummer (Maureen Lipman) who had recently moved in with them.
 Fiz and Hope returned in August 2019 and, to the jealousy of Ruby, instead of going to school Hope was tutored at home by Fiz and her support teacher Jade Rowan (Lottie Henshall), who was later revealed to be Hope's half-sister by their deceased father John Stape (Graeme Hawley).
 Jade gave Hope and Ruby a lot of attention but was secretly building up false evidence that they were being abused by Fiz.
 An investigation by social services took place and Hope and Ruby had to be removed from Tyrone and Fiz’s care in January 2020, although they soon returned home when Fiz agreed to temporarily move out.
 Ruby divulged that bruises photographed on Hope's arm were actually make-up, which led to all the evidence against Fiz being discredited and the investigation being dropped.
 Jade continued to see Hope and Ruby after she redeemed herself, but would primarily ignore Ruby in favour of Hope due to their relation.
 Jade was sent away in March 2020 after she made a pass at Tyrone.

-In 2021, Tyrone fell for Alina Pop (Ruxandra Porojnicu), ending his relationship with Fiz; Tyrone and Alina subsequently moved into the flat together, however Ruby and Hope stayed with Fiz.
+In 2021, Tyrone fell for Alina Pop (Ruxandra Porojnicu), ending his relationship with Fiz.
+Tyrone and Alina subsequently moved into the flat together; however, Ruby and Hope stayed with Fiz.
 In June 2021, Tyrone received the news that Kirsty had died of an aneurysm.
 Despite recent events he turned to a sympathetic Fiz for advice, and Tyrone and Fiz broke the news to a puzzled Ruby.